 Devoted foodies and restaurant newbies love Foobooz.
 Sign up now for our twice weekly newsletter.

 Fishtown is not unlike a mermaid.
 It has some truly enviable qualities (Mermaid-wise, we’re talking about swimming skills.
 Fishtown-wise, there’s no denying that the neighborhood is full of great dining options).
 But it can sometimes feel totally separate from the rest of the human experience of living in Philadelphia.
 If you head to the right spots, though, you’ll find that there are corners of Fishtown that feel in line with Philly’s best charms, restaurants that are indeed special and serve excellent food.
-From extraordinary sushi omakase meals and Lebanese spreads to some of the city’s most sought-after pizza, that’s what this list is all about.
+From extraordinary Thai food and Lebanese spreads to some of the city’s most sought-after pizza, that’s what this list is all about.
 (To be clear, it’s not about mermaids.
 Was that clear?)

 This slice shop is dedicated to the notion that just because you’re picking up a quick slice to-go doesn’t mean it shouldn’t be an excellent slice.
 Opt for pepperoni or whatever seasonal special they’re running, and expect the pizza’s surface area to cover almost the entirety of your face.
 Shackamaxon’s thin-crust style intentionally crisps up the edges so that they look a little burnt.
 Roll with it.
 It’s delicious.
 There are few places in Fishtown where you can get a quality meal this quickly — all for about $5.
 115 East Girard Avenue.